sib-swiss/sparql-docs/README.md

 ## 📚️ Publish SPARQL queries examples

-1. Add each query to your triplestore folder in the `examples` folder at https://github.com/sib-swiss/sparql-examples
+1. Add each query to your triplestore folder in the `examples` folder at https://github.com/sib-swiss/sparql-examples (see the repository readme for more details on the format and scripts to use)
 2. Generate the RDF file containing all SPARQL examples and prefixes/namespaces described using SHACL, and upload this RDF to your triplestore.
 It is recommended to upload the RDF to a named graph composed of the SPARQL endpoint URL postfixed with `/.well-known/sparql-examples`

 ## 📈 Publish the VoID description

-1. Generate the VoID description using the void-generator: https://github.com/JervenBolleman/void-generator.
+1. Generate useful statistics for your endpoint (VoID description) using the void-generator: https://github.com/JervenBolleman/void-generator.
 If you are using Virtuoso it is recommended to run it on the server using the JDBC connector (much faster)

 2. Upload the generated RDF to your endpoint.
 It is recommended to upload the RDF to a named graph composed of the SPARQL endpoint URL postfixed with `/.well-known/void`

 ## 🦉 Publish the ontology with Widoco

-1. Use `widoco` supported predicates such as `widoco:introduction` and `vann:example`
+1. Make sure the following sections are covered:

+   - Version, Authors, Contributors (e.g. emails), License, Contact Email.

+   - Abstract

+   - Introduction.
+Describe the ontology in a few sentences

+   - Overview.
+Put Diagram of classes / properties etc

+   - Section 3.
+Description

+     1. Diagram (image which can be provided as URL in the ontology)
+     2. Examples of Usage (links to tutorials, if any), links to example queries

+   - Section 4.
+“Main WIDOCO business” - schema ontology classes + properties.
+Include examples wherever relevant using *skos:example* in the .owl file that will be parsed automatically

+   - References.
+PubMed IDs / DOIs for the paper describing the ontology / RDF data (if any)

+   - Acknowledgements

+     > A full overview of metadata terms supported by WIDOCO is available [here](https://github.com/dgarijo/Widoco/blob/master/doc/metadataGuide/guide.md#metadata-usage-in-widoco-1), while an overview of best practices using WIDOCO can be found [here](https://dgarijo.github.io/Widoco/doc/bestPractices/index-en.html).

-2. Publish the ontology to your triplestore.
+2. Publish the ontology RDF to your triplestore.
 It is recommended to upload the ontology to a named graph (the ontology URL).

 3. Generate and publish the website HTML: